UCSF-CBI/c4/docs/get-started/access-cluster.md

 </div>

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
-Access to C4 is only available from the UCSF network.
+Access to {{ site.cluster.name }} is only available from the UCSF network.
 If you are outside the UCSF network you must first connect via th UCSF VPN.
 </div>

 # Login

-To access the C4 cluster you need an account - any UCSF Cancer Center member can get an account upon request.
-Anyone with a C4 account, can access the cluster via _Secure Shell (SSH)_.
+To access the {{ site.cluster.name }} cluster you need an account - any UCSF Cancer Center member can get an account upon request.
+Anyone with a {{ site.cluster.name }} account, can access the cluster via _Secure Shell (SSH)_.

 ## Prerequisites